Berlioz (musician)

-Berlioz (stylized as berlioz), formerly Ted Jasper, is a jazz house musician and DJ.
+Berlioz (stylized as berlioz), formerly Ted Jasper, is a British jazz house musician and DJ.

 Early life and career

 Berlioz was born Jasper Edward Attlee in Cape Town, South Africa.
 After leaving Cape Town at just six months old, Berlioz grew up in Cornwall, England.

 In 2017, Berlioz began his music career under the pseudonym Ted Jasper.
 He later chose to abandon the name of Ted Jasper after feeling too attached to it and wishing to construct a new musical project with its own identity.

 Berlioz's stage name originated not from the French composer Hector Berlioz but from a character in the 1970 Disney animated film The Aristocats.

 In 2023, Berlioz released the EP jazz is for ordinary people.

 In 2024, he released his debut album open this wall which Rolling Stone called "a record that is simultaneously smooth and palatable but also boundary-pushing and inventive."
 The album's title comes from the Toni Morrison novel Jazz.